alok-kumar8765/django-appointment-app/README.md

 This is a service appointment system website for booking or reservation or appointments, developed for my final year project (FYP) as a student in university, mainly using Python's Django web framework and PostgreSQL database.

 ## 📝 Details
-🔹Purpose: To develop an appointment booking system for Trisome
+🔹Purpose: To develop an appointment booking system

 🔹Software Development Lifecycle: Agile Model using Scrum's methodology

-🔹Date completed: Late February 2022
+🔹Date completed: Late OCT 2023

 🔹Programming languages: Django v3.2.11, Python v3.7, CSS, JS, Bootstrap v5

-🔹IDE: PyCharm 2021.1.2
+🔹IDE: VScode

 ## 🖥️ Preview